aman-malviya/Hacks/README.md

 ### Getting Bored?
 Suprise your friends with these hacks!

 1. Use the Instagram Spammer to spam your friends on Instagram?
-No limit on the number of messages you want to send :) Just run the `instagramSpammer.py` file and you're good to go.
+No limit on the number of messages you want to send :) Just run the `instagramSpammer.py` file and follow the instructions.
 2. Use the WhatsApp Spammer to spam your friends on WhatsApp?
-Again, no limit on the number of messages you want to send :) Just run the `whatsappSpammer.py` file and you're good to go.
+Again, no limit on the number of messages you want to send :) Just run the `whatsappSpammer.py` file and follow the instructions.

 # Or